igotnextofficial/IGNFrontend/notes.md

 ## Completed
 #### FBFAF9 BG Color
+- [x] Search for mentors page needs to be updated , to go to the mentors profile when it is clicked on also page should update UI on Search for category and name
 - [x] Being logged out for some reason on Refresh
 - [x] Mentors should be able to adjust payment fee.?
 Need to think about this.
 - [x] Add specialties list for mentors.